 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Dean College, approximately 73% of students took out student loans averaging $10,168 a year.
 That adds up to $40,672 over four years for those students.

 The student loan default rate at Dean College is 12.9%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Dean College are given below.

 |Address:||99 Main Street, Franklin, MA 02038-1941|

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 142 students took at least one online class at Dean College.
-This is an increase from the 89 students who took online classes the previous year.
+In 2020-2021, 102 students took at least one online class at Dean College.
+This is a decrease from the 1,180 students who took online classes the previous year.